Metrics that Matter

 The USRC Building Rating System assigns one to five stars along the dimensions of

-- The SAFETY rating describes the potential for people in the building to get out of the building unharmed after an event.
+The potential for people in the building to get out of the building unharmed after an event.

-- The DAMAGE rating describes the estimated cost to repair the building as a percentage of the building’s replacement cost.
+The estimated cost to repair the building as a percentage of the building’s replacement cost.

 An estimate of the minimum time required to effect repairs and to remove safety hazards impeding use of the building.